boolaz/BooLiteDump/README.md

 Though, as a forensic examiner, it is important sometimes to review all the databases that a device contains since they may comprise information which are crucial for the case.

-BooLiteDump is aimed at dumping each and every table from every database in raw text CSV files.
-It makes it possible to search through them in a straightforward manner with tools like grep.
+BooLiteDump is aimed at dumping each and every table that contains data, from every database file, into raw text CSV files.
+It makes it possible to search through them in a straightforward manner with tools like grep or simply a spreadsheet software (should I say libreoffice :-) ?

-It also produces a CSV file, to summarize the number of records in each table so that you can easily focus on the most important ones without wasting your time opening every database with SQLiteBrowser and examining each table.
+It also produces a CSV file, to summarize the number of records in each table so that you can easily focus on the most important ones without wasting your time opening every database with SQLiteBrowser and examining each table content.

-Requirements
+Prerequisites
 ------------

 BooLiteDump has been developed in python and has been successfully tested on Linux Ubuntu 14.04 LTS and MacOSX 10.11.6 El Capitan